Harry Farr: Shell shock

 Speaking after the announcement of Farr's pardon, Gertie Harris expressed relief in knowing that her father had been recognised as a victim of the war, rather than a coward.
 She maintained that he was likely to have been suffering from shell shock at the time of his arrest and execution, saying "From the time he went out until he was executed was two years.
 I don't think most people could stand a weekend of it - all that death around you.
 The noise got to him in the end.
 He was a victim of shell shock who was never given a fair trial".

 The general understanding of shell shock at the time of World War I and Farr's death was that it was a weakness of the soldier and could spread between men; following Farr's trial, his commanding officer had written something to his effect, saying Farr was "likely to cause a panic".
-At his court martial, shell shock was not treated any differently than cowardice.
+At his court martial, shell shock was not treated any differently from cowardice.
 Wessely writes that Farr was very likely experiencing "intense fear" on 17 September 1916, and was probably suffering from an illness like anxiety or post-traumatic stress disorder.
 Additionally, neurological research since the beginning of the 21st century has suggested that explosions can lead to brain injury, suggesting that Farr might have been suffering from injury and was not fit to fight.
 Contemporary understandings of shell shock contributed to the posthumous pardons of WWI soldiers executed for crimes including cowardice and desertion, including Farr, although it is not possible to prove that all 306 men were suffering from the condition.

 Art and popular culture

-In June 2001, Farr's daughter Gertie Harris was invited to the opening of the Shot at Dawn Memorial in Staffordshire, which was built to commemorate the WWI soldiers executed by firing squad.
+In June 2001, Farr's daughter Gertie Harris was invited to the opening of the Shot at Dawn Memorial at the National Memorial Arboretum in Staffordshire, which was built to commemorate the WWI soldiers executed by firing squad.
 From February to June 2014, the National Portrait Gallery in London held an exhibition of portraits of people from WWI.
 The curator, Paul Moorhouse, chose to include a portrait of Farr to resemble one of the many human experiences of the war, calling Farr "a courageous man".
 The book Shell Shock by Steve Stahl is in part inspired by the story of Harry Farr.